Midland (band): 2016–present

 On March 9, 2016, the trio signed to Big Machine Records and released the Midland EP featuring their debut single, "Drinkin' Problem", which charted on Billboards Hot Country Songs and Country Airplay.
 The band wrote the song with Shane McAnally and Josh Osborne, the former of whom also produced it.
 Duddy directed the song's music video.
 Their debut album On the Rocks was released in September 22, 2017, produced by Dann Huff, Josh Osborne, Shane McAnally.
 Midland released "Make a Little" as the second single.
 "Burn Out" as the third single and it was released in late 2018.

 Midland was nominated for two Grammy Awards in 2018: Grammy Award for Best Country Song and Grammy Award for Best Country Duo/Group Performance, both for "Drinkin’ Problem".
 Midland won at the 2018 ACM Awards for best New Vocal Group of the year.
 Midland released the single "Mr. Lonely" in February 2019 as the leadoff single to their second album.
 Midland released "Cheatin' Songs" in August of 2019 as the second single to the album.
 The album, Let It Roll, was released on August 23, 2019.
 The band began a tour in June in support of the album.
-In 2019 Midland's album On the Rocks was certified Gold by the RIAA.
+In 2019 Midland's first album On the Rocks was certified Gold by the RIAA.

-In February 2020 Midland launched three expressions of their own tequila, called "insõlito".
+In February of 2020 Midland launched three new expressions of their own tequila, called "insõlito".

 In March 2021, Midland released an album titled The Sonic Ranch, which served as the soundtrack for the documentary film on their origin story, focusing on their first recording session at The Sonic Ranch in 2014.
 On July 16, 2021, Midland released their latest EP, The Last Resort, which hit Number 47 on the Billboard Album Sales Chart.
 The band followed the EP with their third studio album titled The Last Resort: Greetings From, released on May 6, 2022.
 They released "Sunrise Tells the Story" as the first single, and "Longneck Way to Go" with Jon Pardi as the second single in late 2022.

 Midland released their fourth studio album on September 20, 2024 titled Barely Blue, the album consist of eight songs and was produced by Grammy Award winner Dave Cobb.
 Rolling Stone rated Barely Blue one of the top 30 best country and Americana albums of 2024.
 Vulture.com listed the title track "Lucky Sometimes" as one of the best songs of 2024.
-Midland also released their new cigar line, called the Palomino Longneck, in a special collaboration with Kingsmakers Cigars in late September 2024.
+Midland also released their new cigar line, called the Palomino Longneck, in a special collaboration with Kingsmakers Cigars in September 2024.

+In 2025 Midland was featured on the duet song "I Wish You Would", with "Mackenzie Carpenter".

+Midland released the single "Marlboro Man" on January 16, 2026.
+They released their second single to their upcoming fifth studio album late 2026 called "Shooting Memories With Tequila".
+The band released the album Stages on June 12, 2026, through Blue Highway Records.